 Are these results applicable to non-Vector razors?

-How can I trust this?
+How can you trust this?

 Every test session has video evidence and methodology is published above.
 See the Disclosure section for the full bias acknowledgment and countermeasures.